rockiger/akiee/backlog.md

 - [ ] Agenda-View should always updated when it's shown

-## As a User I want to add recurring task, that I can track task, that I have to do often.
+## TODO As a User I want to add recurring task, that I can track task, that I have to do often.
 - [ ] Define the interval at which the task is recurring

 ## TODO As A User I want the the details of a task when I klick on it, that I can see notes I did to finish it.